Wildsong/ol-react/README.md

 To understand what each element does, read the [OpenLayers API documentation](http://openlayers.org/en/latest/apidoc/).

 I experimented for months with making the source a property of the layer component and just went back!
-So I don't even have to change the documentation!
+So I don't even have to change this documentation!

 ### Other similar projects
 Someone sent me a link to [allenhkim/react-openlayers](https://github.com/allenhwkim/react-openlayers), which looks good too.
 If you know of others let me know.